If emigrating from South Africa (and seeking advice on what emigration allowances are available) clients have two routes they may consider:

 How Incompass can assist

 As you would expect from an experienced foreign exchange control company we are able to guide you through your applicable emigration allowances and complete the required paperwork on your behalf.
 Of course you will also enjoy the benefit of personalised service, no administration fees and the best of currency exchange rates.
-We can even help you set up appropriate banking in offshore destinations such as the Channel Islands and Switzerland.

 If you are emigrating and need assistance considering transferring capital as an emigration allowance contact Incompass – the smart way to transfer your money.